HotpotBio is the data lab and research group of Hotpot.ai dedicated to biomedicine.

 Unable to publish commercial research, we established HotpotBio to advance science in other ways.
 We draw inspiration from open source, where ephemeral teams innovate by attracting talent across organizational boundaries.
 Since biomedicine is characterized by sparse data and evolving facts, the field presents a high-impact opportunity for validating hypotheses aligned with our lab vision.
 Furthermore, ML research resembles biomedical research more than most realize.

-Second, both cancer and ML research are constrained by data quality.
+Both biomedical and ML research are constrained by data quality.
 Central to our effort is rethinking biomedical datasets and training approaches in clinical reasoning, oncology, neuroimmunology, drug development, and other specialty areas.

 Cancer is the second leading cause of death worldwide, claiming the lives of roughly 10 million people per year and devastating the lives of millions more [1].